Mountain Gorilla Habitat. 4 places you’ll see gorillas in Africa

 1. Mountain Gorillas in Uganda

 In Uganda, you can see mountain gorillas in Bwindi Impenetrable National Park and in Mgahinga Gorilla National Park.
-The presence of these two locations is why Uganda has the biggest population of gorillas in the world. this is also why it is greatly regarded for gorilla trekking tours and gorilla conservation efforts.
+The presence of these two locations is why Uganda has the biggest population of gorillas in the world.
+This is also why Uganda is greatly regarded for gorilla trekking safaris and gorilla conservation efforts.

 To reach where mountain gorillas are found, you visit the respective national parks.

 To track gorillas, you have to buy a gorilla permit that allows you to go into the thick forests where they live.
-A gorilla tracking permit can be bought from the Uganda Wildlife Authority by the Safari Company on your behalf.
+A gorilla tracking permit can only be bought from the Uganda Wildlife Authority (UWA).
+As your safari company, Exclusive African Safaris will purchase the permit on your behalf so that you don’t have to worry about any such logistics, but just anticipate your time with gorillas.

 2. Mountain Gorillas in Rwanda

-In Rwanda, you can be able to see Mountain gorillas in Volcanoes National Park (Parc National des Volcan).
+In Rwanda, you can be able to see Mountain gorillas in Volcanoes National Park.
 The Park is in the Northwestern part of the country and is neighbours to Uganda’s Mgahinga and DRC’s Virunga National Park.

 It is in Rwanda’s Volcanoes National Park that Dian Fossey undertook her groundbreaking gorilla research, which has helped in the conservation of gorillas and other primates.